Olex2/help/gui/EN/home/settings.md

 When opening a new tool, all other open tools will automatically be closed.

-# Close Settings
-We ourselves are figuring out what this tick box does...

 # Modules Update
 If updates to extension modules are availabe, a pop-up box will appear whenever Olex2 is started.
 This can be switched off here.